davidfstr/hbencode/README.md

 ## Support

-I am providing this software for free and therefore providing no warranties.
+I am providing this software for free and therefore am providing no warranties.

 Nevertheless if you run into problems or have questions, feel free to file a [bug] or [contact] me.